Defibrilator/smartssd-benchmarks/README.md

 # Benchmarks

 We are working with the U.2 SmartSSD from Xilinx.
-These benhmarks are made to test the throughput capabilities of the SmartSSD.
+These benchmarks are made to test the throughput capabilities of the SmartSSD.

 ## Without FPGA